dromara/sureness/docs/sample-ktor.md

 - Based on `ktor, servlet`
 - Load data from default dataSource - `sureness.yml`
 - Use default sureness config
-- Use default `jwt,basic auth,digest auth` to authenticate and authorize
+- Use default `JWT, Basic Auth, Digest auth` to authenticate and authorize
-- Contain `restful api`
+- Contain `REST API`
 - Project's protected entrance is `Application.kt`
 - Suggest use postman to test